w3c/longtasks/README.md

 Major terms:
 * **frame** refers to the browsing context or iframe (not animation frame)
 * **culprit frame** refers to the frame that is being implicated for the long task
-* **attribution** refers to identifying which type of work (such as script) caused the long task AND which browsing context or iframe is responsible for that work.
+* **attribution** refers to identifying the type of work (such as script, layout etc.) that contributed significantly to the long task AND which browsing context or iframe is responsible for that work.
+* **minimal frame attribution** refers to the browsing context or iframe that is being implicated overall for the long task

 ## V1 API
 Long Task API introduces a new PerformanceEntry object, which will report instances of long tasks: